 These effects should improve with time as you or your child recover, but some people may need additional therapy to cope.

-Talk to your GP if you are anxious about your child's behaviour or you are having psychological complications.
+Talk to your GP if you are anxious about your child's behaviour, or if you are having psychological complications.